cdluminate/ProdL/ProdL.md

 my personal opinions seriously.
 Only use the following content as a reference, please.

+Those influential (highly-cited) papers are very good examples from which you can learn how a good paper is composed.
+Try to analysis their organization, think about why each part exists, and how each part is connected.

 #### 7.2.1.
 Selecting a Decent Research Topic

 If you have not determined a concrete topic to study, you may first try to find